aksharbiswas10/madebyakshar-projects/dragon-skeleton-html-java-css/ReadMe.md

 ## 📁 How to Use
 1. **Donwload Or Copy The Files , Then Paste The Whole Thing In A Folder.**

-2. **Make YOu Have A A Music Named music.mp3 Or Download The Music Given In The Repo**
+2. **Make YOu Have  A Music Named "intense-piano.mp3" Or Download The Music Given In The Repo**

 3. **Clone the repo**
 ```bash